laminas/laminas-continuous-integration-action/README.md

 > ### actions/checkout not required
 >
 > The action will perform a checkout of the repository at the requested reference as part of its work, and therefore does not require the actions/checkout action as a preceding step.

+> ### GITHUB_TOKEN not required
+>
+> While injection of the `GITHUB_TOKEN` env variable is demonstrated above, in most cases it is not necessary.
+> Only add it if you start seeing rate limit issues when using Composer (e.g., when you receive a "Could not authenticate against github.com" message when installing dependencies).

 ### Pre/Post commands